dinoboards/yellow-msx-series-for-rc2014/slot-extension/readme.md

 \* Most cartridges do not need or use the 12V lines.
 A 5 way screw power terminal is provided if you wish supply the +12V/-12V from an external source.
 \*\* The supplied ROM is a blank SST39SF040 Flash chip.
 You will need an external programmer to flash this chip.

+You will also need a programmer to flash the ROM SST39SF040 -- I have used the [TL866II Plus from XGecu](http://www.xgecu.com/en/).
+You should be able to source original units your favourite marketplaces, such as AliExpress or ebay.

+I suggest you have a look at xgecu's guide at http://www.xgecu.com/en/note.html to help you in identifying counterfeit/clone units - to ensure you get an authentic programmer.

 ### What is the 'Yellow MSX Series of Boards'?

 These are a series of boards developed to achieve MSX compatibility for [RC2014](https://rc2014.co.uk/) systems.